 Adopted 2015-2016 budget maintains current Metro service level

+The need remains for long-term, sustainable funding that fully meets King County’s current and future demand for bus service.
 Metro will continue striving for efficiency improvements to make the most of every available transit dollar, and county leaders have pledged to continue working for a statewide transportation funding solution.